 The earliest predecessor of the South Shore Line was the Chicago & Indiana Air Line Railway.
 At its formation on November 30, 1901, it was controlled by Frank and James Seagrave, brothers living in Toledo, Ohio, who had envisioned an electrically operated freight and passenger railroad from Toledo to Chicago, Illinois.
 The Seagrave brothers had completed their Toledo and Western Railroad mainline across the former Black Swamp from Toledo to Pioneer, Ohio, in an area that otherwise had no direct rail service to Toledo.
-A branch was constructed from Sylvania, Ohio, to Adrian, Michigan.2 The Seagrave brothers anticipated that they would build west to Goshen, Indiana, where they would obtain trackage rights from the Indiana Electric Railroad Company (later the Chicago, South Bend and Northern Indiana; successor company to America's first commercial electric trolley line) to South Bend where it would connect with the Seagrave's Chicago & Indiana Air Line for Chicago.3
+A branch was constructed from Sylvania, Ohio, to Adrian, Michigan.2 The Seagrave brothers anticipated that they would build west to Goshen, Indiana, where they would obtain trackage rights from the Indiana Electric Railroad Company (later the Chicago, South Bend and

-1 From Toledo to Chicago, 21 St. Rv.
+1 From Toledo to Chi., 21 St. Ry.
 J. 132 (1903).